-Now a qualified archaeologist, with a PhD on the way and having worked in the heritage sector for ten years, Erin describes herself as ‘Indiana Lloyd Jones’- getting people excited about archaeology.
+Now a qualified archaeologist, having worked in the heritage sector for 16 years and having gained a PhD in archaeology, Dr Erin describes herself as ‘Indiana Lloyd Jones’- getting people excited about archaeology.

 But it’s not just the old things that she takes a fancy to.
 Heritage sites are still full of life today- whether that’s her colleagues who look after them, the people who visit them, or the animals and wildlife which now call them home.